-It is considered as a good form if your application saves the order and width of each column, and restores these parameters when the user launches the application with your grid next time. iGrid automates this task by providing the
+It is considered good practice if your application saves the order and width of each column, and restores these parameters when the user launches the application with your grid next time. iGrid automates this task by providing the

 LayoutCol property to developers.
-To implement such functionality, save the string returned by this property when the user closes your application, and assign the stored value to the
+To implement this functionality, save the string returned by this property when the user closes your application, and assign the stored string to the

 LayoutCol property when the user launches your application again. iGrid will automatically restore the order, width and visibility for each column.
 You can also do the same to save and restore the current sorting criteria with the